YiLimath/YiLimath.github.io/_posts/2024-11-01-blog-post-1-Hodge-PVHSTheory.md

 ### Proof of Griffiths transversality

-### Formal introduction to Griffiths transversality
+### Formal introduction to Griffiths transversality and Griffith curvature formula

 In this part of note, we will give a formal introduction to Griffiths transversality, by Sabbah and Schnell [Degenerating complex variations of Hodge structure in dimension one](https://www.math.stonybrook.edu/~cschnell/pdf/papers/VHS-disk.pdf).
 (My personal comment: This formal introduction may be benefit for DGLA framework.
 I am not sure yet.)